tfsojon/bairaktaris-de/content/english/services/heart-valve.md

 is bigger in comparison with the endurance of the conventional biological prosthesis.

 {{< image src="images/services/ross.jpg" caption="Image 3: The result of Ross Procedure.
-The new aortic valve is composed of the patient’s former pulmonary valve and the pulmonary valve of the donor has been implanted in the site of the pulmonary (yellow color)." alt="Ross Procedure" height="" width="" position="" command="fill" option="q100" class="img-fluid rounded" title="Ross Procedure" webp="false" >}}
+The new aortic valve is composed of the patient’s former pulmonary valve and the pulmonary valve of the donor has been implanted in the site of the pulmonary (yellow color)." alt="Ross Procedure" height="" width="" position="" command="fill" option="q100" class="img-fluid rounded" title="Ross Procedure" webp="true" >}}

 #### David procedure - Reconstruction of aortic valve